-Unfortunately, a sad reality that our lawyer from Patino Law Firm are all too aware of is that McAllen drivers are frequently put in danger as a result of dangerous trucks and their drivers.
+Unfortunately, a sad reality that our lawyer from Patino Law Firm is all too aware of is that McAllen drivers are frequently put in danger as a result of dangerous trucks and their drivers.
 While these dangers might exist due to a driver’s own actions or the negligence of a truck manufacturer, they are often the result of a trucking company acting negligently.
 In these situations, trucking companies fail in their duty to either provide a safe driver or a safe truck (or both).
 While there are many different ways in which a trucking company can act recklessly, there are some types of trucking company negligence that tend to occur more regularly.

 Common Examples of Trucking Company Negligence

-Recognizing a trucking company’s negligence can be difficult, as the results of this negligence tends to look like a driver or truck manufacturer’s fault initially.
+Recognizing a trucking company’s negligence can be difficult, as the results of this negligence tend to look like a driver or truck manufacturer’s fault initially.
 However, many truck accidents are actually the result of a trucking company’s negligence, of which four common types are: